dhershman1/dershman1/README.md

 Hello! 👋 Welcome to my profile

-I'm Dustin, a Fullstack Software Engineer with 7 years of experience!
+I'm Dustin, a Fullstack Software Engineer,

 I'm a Functional Developer at heart, and my most used toolset/language is JavaScript.
 I've authored many cool and fun libraries for the language!